ognjenperisic/Protein-rotation/README.md

 The second code, **rotation_2.cpp**, reorients a molecule (pdb file), so the vector between two given residues is aligned with the X axis.

 The code is written in bare-bones C++, with no additional libraries.
-It is a direct application of high school gemoetry.
-I used some notes on computer graphics.
+It is a direct application of high school geometry.